lukejagodzinski/meteor-astronomy-docs/docs/publications.md

 });
 ```

 If you don't turn off a documents transformation, then it will work anyway.
 However it will show multiple warnings in the console and it will do a lot of unnecessary work which may cause some bugs in certain situations.
-You can turn of warnings what is described in the [Warnings](#warnings) section.
+You can turn off warnings as described in the [Warnings](#warnings) section.
 {{/template}}